lukaskollmer/srt-division-visualizer/readme.md

 # srt-division-visualizer

-An interactive visualization of the SRT division algorithm as used in the 1994 Intel Pentium processor generation, with focus on the 1994 Pentium's FDIV division bug.
+A visualization of the SRT division algorithm as used in the 1994 Intel Pentium processor generation, with focus on the 1994 Pentium's FDIV division bug.

+This project was created as part of the IN0014 seminar [Analyse von Softwarebugs](https://campus.tum.de/tumonline/wbLv.wbShowLVDetail?pStpSpNr=950402141) (Analyzing Software Bugs).

 ## Further reading
 - [Higher-Radix Division Using Estimates of the Divisor and Partial Remainders](https://files.lukaskollmer.me/925-934.pdf)